gavinlaking/vedeu/docs/events/system.md

     Vedeu.trigger(:_log_, message)

 ### `:\_mode_switch\_`
-When triggered (by default, after the user presses `escape`), Vedeu switches between modes of the terminal.
+When triggered, Vedeu switches between modes of the terminal.
 The idea here being that the raw mode is for single keypress actions, whilst fake and cooked modes allow the user to enter more elaborate commands- such as commands with arguments.

     Vedeu.trigger(:_mode_switch_)